Louis-CharlesBiron/canvasDotEffect/readme.md

     // This will make all letters overlap each others dummyGrid.setSpacing(0)

-    // This will change the current source to the default fontSource5x5, which contains only A-Z letters.
+    // This will change the current source to the default fontSource5x5, which defines A-Z a-z 0-9 and some special characters.
 (Some key definitions may not be supported depending of which source or keys you're using) dummyGrid.setSource(GridAssets.fontSource5x5)
 ```